-After several studies and researches, it shows that music therapy and dementia go very well together.
+After several studies and researches, we also tested it ourself and it shows that music therapy and dementia go very well together.

-The number of people with dementia continues to soar.
-Statistics indicate that about fifty million people globally are living with dementia.
-Because the illness does not have a cure yet, experts in the field and caregivers continue to explore ways to offer care and support to individuals with dementia.
+Because the illness does not have a cure yet, experts in the field and caregivers continue to explore ways and therapies to offer care and support to individuals with dementia.

 Helps Unlock Memories